kvalaroutsos/blackJack/README.md

 # blackJack
-Main code is in blackjack.py file in blj.py file there are the 3 functions tat areused in the main code.
+Main code is in blackjack.py file in blj.py file there are the 3 functions that are used in the main code.